NethServer/ns8-core/core/agent/README.md

 ### set-env

 The `set-env` command modifies an environment variable for subsequent steps.
-If the action is successful it persists the value in the Redis DB for future action invocations.
+If the action is successful, it persists the value in the local filesystem `./environment` file for future action invocations.
 For example

     set-env FULLNAME "First User"

+The environment vars are also copied to the Redis DB under the `{agent_id}/environment` hash key.

 ### unset-env

 The `unset-env` command remove an environment variable for subsequent steps.
-If the action is successful it persists the value in the Redis DB for future action invocations.
+If the action is successful, it persists the value in the local filesystem `./environment` file for future action invocations.
 For example

     unset-env FULLNAME

 ### dump-env

 The `dump-env` command writes to a special file all variables set using `set-env`.
 The file can be used for subsequent steps.
 The `dump-env` command is automatically called when the action is `completed`.
-The generated file is written to the agent current working directory as `./environment`.
+The generated file is written to the agent current working directory as `./environment`, and it is also copied to the Redis DB under the `{agent_id}/environment` hash key.

 For example